njsubedi/cloudron-outline/manifest/POSTINSTALL.md

-Outline is set up to authenticate only with an existing OIDC server, like Keycloak.
+Outline is set up to authenticate only with an existing OIDC server, like Cloudron itself.

 On your OIDC Provider, follow these steps: